efnats/chiamerge/README.md

 ### chiamerge

 There is a configuration section in the chiamerge bash script.
--   **FSTYPE** Use FTSYPE=EXT4 or FSTYPE=XFS
+-   **FSTYPE** Use FTSYPE=EXT4 or FSTYPE=XFS or FSTYPE=NTFS
--   **EXT4OPTIONS** and **XFSOPTIONS** will determine the options that mkfs will use to write the filesystem.
+-   **EXT4OPTIONS** and **XFSOPTIONS** and **NTFSOPTIONS** will determine the options that mkfs will use to write the filesystem.
 The default options are optimized to fit as many plots as possible in the filesystem.
-If you have suggestions to improve do let me know.
+If you have suggestions to improve please do let me know.
 -   **DEBUGLEVEL** DEBUGLEVEL=0 to disable logging into ./chiamerge.log

 ### mnt-garden.mount